perfectdarkmode1/perfectdarkmode1.github.io/content/networking/cisco/resources_for_passing_ccna.md

 This particular deck goes along with the OCG.
 You can filter by chapter and add more as you get through the book.

 I will be using Anki flashcards for every exam in the future.

+## My Top 3
+Be careful not to use too many resources.
+You may get a bit overwhelmed.
+Especially if this is your first certification like it was for me.
+You will be building study habits and learning how to read questions correctly.
+So focus on quality over quantity.

+If I had to study for the CCNA again, I would use these three resources:

+- OCG
+- Boson Exsim
+- Anki Flashcards

+If you like these posts, please let me know so i can keep making more like them!